nylki/shifted-dimensions/README.md

 The stones are however invisible to the normal eye and scattered all around you.
 To make them visible, you can activate your magic light by keeping the trigger pressed.

-Point the light onto a stone and keep the it activated  to pull a lost stone closer to you.
+Point the light onto a stone and keep the trigger activated to pull a lost stone closer to you.

-You can also hear stones that are close to you.

 But be careful!
 Activating the magic light will drain your energy!